marco76/marco.dev/_posts/2013-03-23-minimal-jsf-java-ee-6-project.md

   - Maven
   - TomEE
 tags:
-  - eclipse
-  - java ee
-  - jsf
-  - maven
+  - Java EE
-  - tomee
+  - JSF
 ---
 The goal of this tutorial is to build a basic Java EE hello world application.
 We will use eclipse, maven and tomee.